 Given my non-tech background, I started from ground zero.
 To help me prepare for the internship I did some basic online coding courses and reading but I learn best by doing and that’s what this internship is all about.
 I got stuck in from day one and never looked back.
 I knew it would be a steep learning curve; I was coming across terms and technologies I’d never heard of before.
 Fortunately, the team is very friendly and knowledgeable and offered help and support whenever I needed it.

-Coming from a trading floor which is very noisy, the environment here is much calmer (in all honesty, most environments are probably calmer than a trading floor).
+Coming from a trading floor that is very noisy, the environment here is much calmer (in all honesty, most environments are probably calmer than a trading floor).
 The company is on a mission to disrupt the expert network industry and doing this requires a great deal of focus, everybody on the team pulling their weight, and setting and reaching ambitious goals.
 Although high productivity is encouraged, you’re not worked to the bone and the atmosphere is relaxed.
 As a woman starting out in the tech field, it feels good to work at a company that has an inclusive culture.
-There’s a lot I’ve enjoyed about being a techspertian but my favourite thing is how much I’ve learnt.
+There’s a lot I’ve enjoyed about being a techspertian but my favorite thing is how much I’ve learned.
 More on that below.

 Basking in the sun with my fellow interns.
-From left to right: Marcos, Preben, Callum, me and Rory.
+From left to right: Marcos, Preben, Callum, me, and Rory.

 My first coding experience